SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/variability.md

 ## hugepages

-Use of hugepages can reduce the cost of access memory, especially in the case of many `MPI_Alltoall` operations.
+Use of hugepages can reduce the cost of accessing memory, especially in the case of many `MPI_Alltoall` operations.

 1. load the hugepages module (`module load craype-hugepages2M`)
 1. recompile your code